neverRare/butter/doc/idea.md

 point = Point(x = 10, y = 20);
 ```

-They won't have trait implementation by default and have it's own refined types.
+It won't have trait implementation by default and have it's own refined types.

 Generics: